RsyncUI is a pure SwiftUI based macOS application utilizing the command line tool rsync

 New tasks, verify task and synchronizing data

-After adding a task within the main view, a double click on task executes a dryrun and the second double click executes the real run.
+After adding a task, in the main view, a double click on the task executes a dryrun and the second double click executes the real run.
 A verification of a new task might also be executed by opening the Rsync parameters view, selecting the task and choosing the Verify button.